“Before the Mission, I was devastated. And since the Mission, I’ve been revived, physically and spiritually.”

 Thank you, Dave, for your incredible achievements and legacy of meritorious service to the Lord and our community!

-Join us in welcoming George Moussab as our Interim Executive Director!
-While our Board of Directors conducts an official search for our next Executive Director, George will provide wise and trusted leadership for the Mission.
+Join us in welcoming George Moussab as our Interim CEO!
+While our Board of Directors conducts an official search for our next CEO, George will provide wise and trusted leadership for the Mission.

-Following a career in engineering, and serving as a worship pastor, George started at the Mission as Program Director in 1999.
-He was promoted to Mission Coordinator to oversee the program and operations in Asbury Park, and then in 2019 became our Chief Operating Officer.
-In addition to his vocational responsibilities, he loves teaching and leading worship for our program residents.
+Following a career in engineering and serving in various church ministries, George started at the Mission as Program Director in 1999.
+He was promoted to Mission Coordinator to oversee the program and operations in Asbury Park, and then in 2020 became our Chief Operating Officer.
+In addition to his vocational responsibilities, he loves teaching and leading worship for our recovery program residents.

-George’s roles at the Mission have prepared him with both hands-on ministry and leadership experience, and we know he will lead the Mission with Christlike love and grace as he serves as Interim Executive Director.
+George’s roles at the Mission have prepared him with both hands-on ministry and leadership experience, and we know he will lead the Mission with Christlike love and grace as he serves as Interim CEO.

 Respect the dignity of each individual.